 - Data Security

-We take reasonable steps to maintain the security of the personally-identifiable information that we collect against misuse, interference and loss as well as unauthorized access, modification and disclosure, including utilizing SSL technologies and management-only access; however, no data transmission over the Internet can be guaranteed to be completely secure.
+We take reasonable steps to maintain the security of the Personal Information that we collect against misuse, interference and loss as well as unauthorized access, modification and disclosure, including utilizing SSL technologies and management-only access; however, no data transmission over the Internet can be guaranteed to be completely secure.
 Thus, we cannot ensure or warrant the security of any information that you transmit to us, so you do so at your own risk.
 Please note that non-encrypted communication using email is not secure.
 Thus, we cannot guarantee data security in email communication and, therefore, recommend using physical mail for confidential information.

 - International Transfer